Diverticulitis is an infection in the lower gastrointestinal, or GI, tract.

 - Have brown or wild rice instead of white rice.

 - Enjoy a variety of grains.
-Good choices include whole-grain barley, oatmeal, farro, kamut (Khorasan wheat or Oriental wheat) and quinoa.
+Good choices include whole-grain barley, oatmeal, farro, kamut, millet, teff and quinoa.

 - Bake with whole-wheat flour.
 You can use it to replace some of the white or all-purpose flour used in your recipes.